Licensed to practice in Kentucky and accepts 11 insurances. Specializes in ADHD, Depression, Life Transitions and 6 more.

 New to Grow

 I enjoy working with clients who are thinking about making a change or are ready for a change.
 I enjoy working alongside someone who is determining what their next steps are or navigating life transitions.
 I enjoy helping others increase their ability to identify positives about their self and get more cozy with their neurodivergence.
-I utilize homework when a client wants it and try to incorporate things like gaming, organizational skills, and skill building to assist adults with ADHD.
+I utilize homework when a client wants it and try to incorporate things like gaming, organizational skills, and skill building to assist with achieving goals in ways to make sense for each individual client.

 Other specialties